mrsonuk/Applied_data_science/Applied_Data_Science_Capstone/Week 2 - Foursquare API/Readme.md

 - Learn how to create a Foursquare developer account.
 - Create a Foursquare developer account.
 - Learn how to use the Foursquare API to search for a specific type of venues, explore a given venue, and search for trending venue around a location.
-- Complete a lab to better understand how to make calls to the Foursquare API and retrieve location data from its database.
+- Complete a lab to better understand how to make calls to the Foursquare API and retrieve location data from its databases.

 ## Known Issues & Fixes